sook-tusk/qualadmin/README.md

 ## README

-Repository for "Quality Indicators for Administrative Data1 User Manual For R Package on GitHub - User Manual".
+Repository for "Quality Indicators for Administrative Data User Manual For R Package on GitHub - User Manual".

-Funded by the Grant: ‘Methodological Advancements on the Use of Administrative Data in Official Statistics’ ESRC (ES/V005456/1).
+The project is funded by the Grant: ‘Methodological Advancements on the Use of Administrative Data in Official Statistics’ ESRC (ES/V005456/1).

 ## A Brief Introduction